RaviarKarim/HawkesMarkov/README.md

 ### Introduction

-This repository contains the code used for the simulation studies of the paper: **Markovian multivariate Hawkes population processes: efficient evaluation of moments**.
+This repository contains the code used for computation and simulation studies of the paper: **Markovian multivariate Hawkes population processes: efficient evaluation of moments**.
 It covers the class of multivariate Hawkes processes with exponential decay.
 It further allows for random marks, which in this setting entails that its intensity jumps according to a random jump size $B_{ij}$.
 Further, we consider the _population process_, which allows for events to depart from the system; in this setting the sojourn time is taken to be Exponentially decaying.

 ---